Downtown Connector: Planning and initial construction

 On December 14, 1944, the Georgia State Highway Department, the predecessor agency to the Georgia Department of Transportation (GDOT), collaborated with the city of Atlanta, Fulton County, and the Bureau of Public Roads (BPR), the predecessor to the Federal Highway Administration (FHWA) to work on a plan to improve traffic and connectivity within the Atlanta area.
 Chicago-based H.W.
 Lochner & Company, a transportation engineering firm which had been formed earlier that year, was hired to provide a comprehensive transportation plan for the region, using data conducted by the BPR and the state highway department from 1936 to 1945, and future growth projections.
 The report, which was released on January 10, 1946, recommended a total of six radiating expressways be constructed in the city, with the intent of being integrated into what later became the Interstate Highway System, which at the time was expected to eventually be authorized by Congress.
 The report recommended that four of these expressways converge into a single north-south route through downtown, which was referred to at the time as both the "Downtown Connector" and the "Downtown Connector Expressway".

 Work of the first section of the Downtown Connector, located between Williams Street and the Brookwood Interchange, as well as the approximately 1/3 mi stretch of what is now I-85 north to Peachtree Street, began in September 1948, and was dedicated and opened to traffic on September 25, 1951.
+Work on a southern stretch of the Connector, a 1.4 mi section between University Avenue and Richardson Street, began in March 1955, and was dedicated and opened on July 25, 1957.
 The 0.6 mi stretch from Piedmont Avenue to Williams Street opened on May 5, 1959.
-Work on a southern stretch of the Connector, a 1.4 mi section between University Avenue and Richardson Street, began in March 1955, and was dedicated and opened on July 25, 1957.
 Construction on the final stretch, the 2.3 mi stretch between Richardson Street and Piedmont Avenue, including the interchange with I-20, began on February 26, 1962, and was opened to traffic on September 18, 1964.
 A ribbon-cutting ceremony for the Downtown Connector, attended by Governor Carl Sanders, FHWA administrator Rex Marion Whitton, and Atlanta mayor Ivan Allen Jr. was held inside the Georgia State Capitol on October 15, 1964.

 Initial construction of the highway displaced parts of Techwood Drive and Williams Street in Midtown Atlanta.
 It also destroyed street grids east and south of downtown, dividing Sweet Auburn in two and the interchange with I-20 leveling the northern part of the Washington-Rawson district.
-The proposed I-485 was originally planned by the Georgia Department of Transportation to carry some south–north traffic through the eastern side of the city, but most of this was canceled in the 1970s by the then-governor of Georgia, Jimmy Carter.
+The proposed I-485 was originally planned by the Georgia Department of Transportation to carry some south–north traffic through the eastern side of the city, but most of this faced extensive public opposition and was canceled in the 1970s by the then-governor of Georgia, Jimmy Carter.
 Parts of that road are now I-675 and SR 400.